 Contact our office immediately.
 If possible, retrieve the tooth, holding it carefully by the crown (the part usually exposed in the mouth).
 If the tooth is dirty, gently rinse with water, but do not scrub or remove attached tissue.
 You may store the tooth in your own saliva or milk.
 Knocked out teeth are most likely to survive if they are returned to the socket within an hour of being knocked out.

 Contact our office immediately.
-An abscess is a serious condition that can possible spread infection to other parts of the body if not treated quickly.
+An abscess is a serious condition that can possibly spread an infection to other parts of the body if not treated quickly.
 An abscess may not be visible, it could be at the root of a tooth, causing a severe toothache, between teeth, or on the gum.
 To ease discomfort, you may rinse with a mild saltwater solution.
 Do not attempt to open or drain the abscess.